DanSheps/netbox-lifecycle/README.md

 ## Features

-* Tracking EOL/EOS data
+* Tracking EOL/EOS data for DeviceTypes and ModuleTypes
-* Tracking License
+* Tracking Licenses (assignable to Devices and Virtual Machines)
-* Tracking Support Contracts
+* Tracking Support Contracts (assignable to Devices, Modules, and Virtual Machines)

 # Requirements